arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 ```

 `Either<L, R>` is also **biased towards the happy case**, which in this case would be its `Right` implementation.
 That is why we can keep stacking computations the same way we did with `Option<A>`, and they will keep working meanwhile all computations return `Right`.

+We will see an example of how to use the power of *Monad Comprehensions* to improve this syntax a lot in the [6.
+Running sequential computations](/learn-by-example/6-running-sequential-computations/) section.

 If a single computation in the chain returned `Left` (an error) then the complete call stack would get short-circuited to return that error.
 Once again, let's see an example of this: